cocos-creator/docs-3d-deprecated/en/ui-system/components/editor/graphics/fill.md

 The `fill()` method is used to fill the current image (path).
 The color used is [`fillColor`](./fillColor.md).

-> __Note__: If the path is not closed, the `fill()` method adds a line from the end of the path to the start point to close the path and then fills the path.
+> __Note__: if the path is not closed, the `fill()` method adds a line from the end of the path to the start point to close the path and then fills the path.

 ## Example